-- 1. Two figures having the same shape with all parts in proportion are called similar figures. - 2.
+- 1. Two figures having the same shape are called similar figures. - 2.
 All the congruent figures are similar but the converse is not true.

-- 3. Two polygons of the same number of sides are similar, - if (i) their corresponding angles are equal and - (ii) their corresponding sides are in the same ratio (i.e. proportion) - 4.
+- 3. Two polygons of the same number of sides are similar - If(i) their corresponding angles are equal and - (ii) Their corresponding sides are in the same ratio (i.e propostion) - 4.
 If a line is drawn parallel to one side of a triangle to intersect the other two sides at distinct points then the other two sides are divided in the same ratio. - 5.
-If a line divides any two sides of a triangle in the same ratio, then the line is parallel to the third side. - 6.
+If a line divides any two sides of a triangle in the same ratio, then the line is parllel to the third side. - 6.
 In two triangles, if corresponding angles are equal, then their corresponding sides are in the same ratio and hence the two triangles are similar (AAA similarity) - 7.
-If two angles of a triangle are equal to the two angles of another triangle, then the two triangles are similar.
-(AA similarity) - 8.
+If two angles of a triangle are equal to the two angles of another triangle, then third angles of both triangles are equal by angle sum property of triangle. - 8.
 In two triangles, if corresponding sides are in the same ratio, then their corresponding angles are equal and hence the triangles are similar.
 (SSS similar) - 9.
-If one angle of a triangle is equal to one angle of another triangle and the including sides of these angles are in the same ratio, then the triangles are similar.
+If one angle of triangle is equal to one angle of another triangle and the including sides of these angles are in the same ratio then the triangle are similar.
 (SAS similarity) - 10.
 The ratio of areas of two similar triangles is equal to the square of the ratio of their corresponding sides. - 11.
-If a perpendicular is drawn from the vertex of the right angle to the hypotenuse in a right angle triangle, then the triangles formed on both sides of the perpendicular are similar to the whole triangle and also to each other. - 12.
+If a perpendicular is drawn from the vertex of the right angle to the hypotenuse, in a right angle triangle, then the triangles formed on both sides of the perpendicular are similar to the whole triangle and also to each other. - 12.
 In a right triangle, the square of the hypotenuse is equal to the sum of the squares of the other two sides (Pythagorean Theorem). - 13.
-In a triangle, if square of one side is equal to the sum of the squares of the other two sides, then the angle opposite to the first side is a right angle and the triangle is a right angled tirangle.
+In a triangle, square of one side is equal to the sum of the squares of the other two sides, then the angle opposite to the first side is a right angle.